-Israel confirms death of five hostages held by Hamas, 178 killed in Gaza as bombing resumes
+Israel confirms deaths of five hostages held by Hamas, 178 killed in Gaza as bombing resumes

 Israel has also revised its plan to divide Gaza into numerous small districts asking civilians to identify the numbered district they are located in.

-As part of this plan, Palestinians in Gaza will have to conduct localised evacuations, when warned, before Israel attacks using air strikes, artillery and ground troops, reported The Guardian.
+As part of this plan, Palestinians in Gaza will have to conduct localised evacuations when warned, before Israel attacks using air strikes, artillery and ground troops, reported The Guardian.

 The leaflets also included a quick response, or QR, code linked to an Israeli military website, mapping the numbered areas with a message in Arabic to “track and follow the instructions of the Israel Defense Forces” if they are evacuated, The Guardian reported.